-Here are some great places to eat in Charlotte North Carolina, listed in alphabetical order.
-This is just a sampling from the hundreds of great places to eat in Charlotte, North Carolina.
+Savor these amazing places to eat in Charlotte North Carolina.
+A sampling from hundreds of great places to eat in Queen City.
+I am astonished by the culinary scene and will return often to research more food epicness.
 Go visit Charlotte and do your own research! #CharlottesGotalot

 8 Great Places to Eat in Charlotte North Carolina